Novel insights into the Coma cluster kinematics with DESI. I. Linking mass profile, orbital anisotropy, and galaxy populations: Abstract

 \section{Abstract}

 {We investigate the kinematic properties of the Coma galaxy cluster using a new, large, spectroscopic sample of member galaxies, from the Dark Energy Spectroscopic Instrument (DESI).
 By means of the \textsc{MG-MAMPOSSt} code, which is based on the Jeans equation, we jointly reconstruct the total cluster mass profile and the velocity anisotropy profile.
-Assuming a Navarro-Frenk-White model, we estimate a virial mass $M_{200} = 1.08_{-0.09}^{+0.08}~({\rm stat}) \pm 0.09~({\rm syst}) \times 10^{15} \, \mathrm{M}_\odot $, corresponding to $r_{200}=2.12 \pm 0.06 \, \mathrm{Mpc}$ and a scale radius for the mass profile $r_{\rm s} =0.48^{+0.27}_{-0.13} \, \mathrm{Mpc}$, which provides the tightest robust kinematic mass profile constraint up-to-date.
-By considering separately the mass of the hot gas and the galaxy stellar mass, we further determine the dark matter mass profile, with $M_{200}^{\rm DM} = 8.6^{+1.2}_{-0.8}\times 10^{14}\,\text{M}_\odot$.
-We discuss the impact of the mass and number density parametrisations, the effect induced by different choices of the cluster's rest frame and of the radial range of the kinematic analysis, further comparing our results with previous estimates from the literature.
-The cluster dynamical state has also been assessed, using the spatial and line-of-sight velocity distributions of the members.

-We further perform a kinematic study of different subsamples of galaxy populations, selected based on their colour (red sequence, green valley, and blue cloud), focusing in particular on the anisotropy profiles and line-of-sight velocity distributions.
+Assuming a Navarro-Frenk-White model, we estimate a virial mass of $M_{200\rm{c}} = 1.04_{-0.08}^{+0.07}~({\rm stat}) \pm 0.09~({\rm syst}) \times 10^{15} \, \mathrm{M}_\odot $, corresponding to $r_{200\rm{c}}=2.07 \pm 0.05 \, \mathrm{Mpc}$ and a scale radius for the mass profile of $r_{\rm s} =0.73_{-0.30}^{+0.24}\,({\rm stat}) \pm 0.21 \,({\rm syst)} \, \mathrm{Mpc}$, which provides the tightest robust kinematic mass profile constraint to date.
+By separately considering the mass of the hot gas and the galaxy stellar mass, we further determined the dark matter mass profile, with $M_{200\rm{c}}^{\rm DM} = 8.6^{+1.2}_{-0.8}\times 10^{14}\,\text{M}_\odot$.
+We discuss the impact of the mass and galaxy number density parametrisations, the effect induced by different choices of the cluster's rest frame and of the radial range of the kinematic analysis, further comparing our results with previous estimates from the literature.
+The cluster dynamical state was also assessed, using the spatial and line-of-sight velocity distributions of the members.
+We also analysed the line-of-sight velocity distributions and anisotropy profiles of different galaxy populations, selected based on their colour (red sequence, green valley, and blue cloud).
 The orbits of green valley and blue cloud galaxies appear to be more radial in the centre and in the outskirts, respectively, with the latter predicting a higher cluster virial mass.

-This study provides new insights on the interplay between dynamical and intrinsic properties of galaxies in massive structures, fundamental to verify the tight connection between galaxy evolution and their environment.}
+This study provides new insights into the interplay between dynamical and intrinsic properties of galaxies in massive structures, which is fundamental to verify the tight connection between a galaxy's evolution and its environment.}